-Eight analysts revised their earnings estimate higher in the last 60 days for fiscal 2022, while the Zacks Consensus Estimate has increased $1.45 to $4.89 per share.
-LB also boasts an average earnings surprise of 479.7%.
+Six analysts revised their earnings estimate higher in the last 60 days for fiscal 2022, while the Zacks Consensus Estimate has increased $0.51 to $6.21 per share.
+LB also boasts an average earnings surprise of 489.6%.

-Earnings are expected to grow 41.3% for the current fiscal year, while revenue is projected to increase 15.9%.
+Earnings are forecasted to see growth of 79.5% for the current fiscal year, and sales are expected to increase 22.9%.

-LB has been moving higher over the past four weeks as well, up 9.3% compared to the S&P 500's gain of 5.2%.
+Even more impressive, LB has gained in value over the past four weeks, up 6.6% compared to the S&P 500's gain of 3.3%.

 With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, L Brands should be on investors' shortlist.

 If you want even more information on the Zacks Ranks, or one of our many other investing strategies, check out the Zacks Education home page.